Bioinformatics & Computational Biology

 We highly recommend taking BCB 1003, Exploring Bioinformatics and Computational Biology, in B term.
 This course introduces the field of Bionformatics and Computational Biology and will give students a good foundation for the major.

-Your third course should be a GPS, Humanities and Arts, Math, or Chemistry course.
+Your third course should be a GPS, Humanities and Arts, Social Science, Math, or Chemistry course.
 More information can be found on these courses below:

-GPS stands for Great Problems Seminar is a course that is exclusively for first year students and allow students to learn about a problem in the world and work with a group on how to fix it.
+GPS stands for Great Problems Seminar, which are courses exclusively for first year students that allow students to learn about a problem in the world and work with a group on how to fix it.
 These courses are helpful with the transition to college as well as useful for students when preparing for projects such as IQP and MQP in junior and senior year.
 GPS courses run for both A and B term, so you will only need to choose one.
-BCB majors are recommended to take a GPS course in the fall or spring.
-For more information click here.
+Biology and Biotechnology majors who are interested in GPS should consider taking topics of particular interest including global health and nutrition.
+More information can be found here.

 Every student at WPI must complete the Humanities and Arts (HUA) Requirement.
 This consists of 6 courses in HUA subjects.
 The subjects available for HUA are: